cockroachdb/docs/v2.1/operational-faqs.md

 {% include faq/clock-synchronization-monitoring.html %}

-You can also see these metrics on [the Admin UI's Runtime dashboard](admin-ui-runtime-dashboard.html) in the graph titled Clock Offset as of the v2.0 release.
+You can also see these metrics in [the Clock Offset graph](admin-ui-runtime-dashboard.html#clock-offset) on the Admin UI's Runtime dashboard.

 ## How do I prepare for planned node maintenance?